troopashells/M.I.M.P/README.md

 - More coming soon.

 Optimising
-- To map controller like keyboard and mouse use qjoypad.
+- To map controller like keyboard and mouse use qjoypad.(CURRENTLY NOT WORKING ON TWISTER)
 - If you autostart qjoypad on boot with controller configured.
 No keyboard or mouse is required.
 - Kill all background processes you can before starting.